Seattle Children's Pulmonary Hypertension Clinic

 - Lung function tests to see how well your child can inhale and exhale

-A six-minute walk test to see how far your child can walk in six minutes and how they breathe after walking.
+- A walking test to see how far your child can walk in 6 minutes and how they breathe after walking

 - Exercise testing